 Oppenheimer maintains its headquarters and principal operating locations in New York City.
 In order to provide continuity for these services, the Company operates a primary data center remote from its principal office as well as maintains back-up facilities (information technology, operations and data processing) in sites with requisite communications back-up systems.
 In addition, the Company occupies significant office facilities in locations around the United States which could, in an emergency, house dislocated staff members for a short or intermediate time frame.
 Oppenheimer relies on public utilities for power and phone services, industry specific entities for ultimate custody of client securities and market operations, and various industry vendors for services that are significant and important to its business for the execution, clearance and custody of client holdings, for the pricing and valuing of client holdings, and for permitting our Company's employees to communicate on an efficient basis.
-The Company's headquarters and the primary and secondary locations for its technology infrastructure are both supported by emergency electric generator back-up.
+The Company's headquarters and the primary and secondary locations for its technology infrastructure are all supported by emergency electric generator back-up.
 All of these service providers have assured the Company that they have made plans for providing continued service in the case of an unexpected event that might disrupt their services.
+Growing disruptions, arising from climate events, make the issue of business continuity both more important and less predictable than in previous periods.